Six Simple Steps to Protect Your Family From Lyme Disease

 Maintain separation.Ticks generally hang out in the “fringe areas” of your yard – those spots between the grass and any peripheral woods or bushes.
 Create a three-foot wide transition zone of wood chips or gravel between these areas and your yard.
 Place your lawn furniture and children’s swing sets out in the open in full sun; don’t locate them in the fringe areas.

 Keep the deer at bay.
 Lyme Disease is transmitted by deer ticks, which, not surprisingly, live on deer (as well as on squirrels and birds).
-Each deer harbors up to 1000 ticks, and female ticks can lay up to 18,000 eggs.
+Each deer harbors up to 1000 ticks, and female ticks can lay a lot of eggs.
+I’ve heard up to 18,000 eggs.
 The result?
 Thousands of ticks infesting your yard.
-According to the Rutgers New Jersey Agricultural Extension Service, deer do not like strong smelling herbs.
+According to the Rutgers Agricultural Extension Service, deer do not like strong smelling herbs.
 So if you have a green thumb, plant deer-repelling herbs such as anise, catnip, sage, horseradish, lavender, lemon balm, marjoram, mint, oregano and rosemary in your garden.